nimbix/jardoc/docs/kns_apps_tutorial.md

 For KNS jobs, `path` and `parameters` are not used, but need to be present for the app to be usable by Jarvice upstream component.
 `path` should be set to `/usr/bin/true` and `parameters` should be left as an empty dictionary.

-`name` and `description` will display as before some details about this entry point, for users to be able to choose between multiple if exist.
+`name` and `description` will display as before some details about this entry point, for users to be able to choose between multiple if they exist.

 ```json
             "nestedkubernetes": {